fbroom/Books/dune.md

 ###Chapter 6:
 This chapter was kind of hard for me.
 * Duke Leto comes next to the room and tells his son about the value of going to Arrakis.
 Paul seemed concerned and told his father about the Reverend Mother’s concerns
-* The Duke told him that by controlling Arrakis they will control the spice and eventually giving the Atredis a CHAOM directorship and to keep in mind that many Houses depend on CHAOM profits.
+* The Duke told him that by controlling Arrakis they will control the spice and eventually giving the Atredis a CHAOM directorship and to keep in mind that many Houses depend on CHAOM profits
 * The Duke knows that it will also be dangerous, the Harkonnens have been stockpiling already by 20 years.
 Paul asked about negotiating with the Fremen to work against Sardaukar and The Duke said that he already is working on that by sending Duncan
 * The Duke mentions the training to be a Mentat for Paul and Paul agrees